elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Reign Energy Razzle Berry (8 / 10)

 The first energy drink that had a good taste that persuaded me to buy another one.
 This is great and it's only downfall is this slight after taste that lingers.
 I forget exactly what that "bad" taste is, but I'll update this article the next time I drink it.
 Rated 8 / 10 because I'm saving the perfect score until I've tasted and reviewed at least 10 energy drinks.

+It's unfortunate I can't get this in Canada anymore.
+Then I'd be able to re-rate it.

 ### C4 Frozen Bombsicle (8 / 10)